JacquesCarette/Drasil/README.md

-literate-scientific-software - The Drasil Framework
+The Drasil Framework
 ====================================================

-Repository for working on both literate software and families of scientific software
+Generate all the Things!

 ## What is Drasil?

-Drasil is a framework for literate scientific software development.
-The main goals are to reduce knowledge duplication and improve reusability, maintainability, verifiability, traceability, and other software qualities.
+Drasil is a framework for generating all of the software artifacts from a stable knowledge base, focusing currently on scientific software.
+The main goals are to reduce knowledge duplication and improve traceability.
+We also are extreme in our drive to reuse everything.
+We hope that maintainability, verifiability, traceability, and other software qualities will also be improved as a side-effect of our methods.

 Drasil is used to generate *all* requisite software artifacts from a common *knowledge-base* using *recipes* written in a Domain-Specific Language (DSL).